TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ```

-How means are represented:
+Here we show how to get the 'predicted' or 'fitted' values from the 'coefficients'.
+  The key is that one of the groups is represented as the baseline, and other
+  groups are represented by their difference from this baseline:

 ```
-## so unmentioned group 'L' mean is 'intercept'; add 'M' or 'H' values to
+## so unmentioned group 'L' mean is 'baseline'; add 'M' or 'H' values to
-##   intercept in order to get respective group means:
+##   baseline in order to get respective group means:

-(cf <- coef(rslt))
+(cf <- coef(fit))
 table(dat$tension)
 cf[1]                             ## mean of group L
 cf[1] + cf[2]                     ## mean of group M